Shadows / Maya

 Which filtering type to choose?

 It's recommended to try the default PCF shadows first, because they offer good quality and performance.
 If you need faster but less quality shadows then try Basic or Bilinear.
-Try ESM if you want more quality, soft shadows, but the drawback is that they can be tricky to set up (artefact-wise) for a particular scene.
+Try ESM if you want more quality, soft shadows, but the drawback is that they can be tricky to set up (artifact-wise) for a particular scene.

 Global Settings